jefftenb-db/vantage_rwe/EXAMPLE_COHORTS.md

 # Example Cohort Definitions

-This document provides example cohort definitions you can use as templates or for testing the OMOP Cohort Builder.
+This document provides example cohort definitions you can use as templates or for testing Vantage RWE.

 ## Basic Cohorts